 British Steak and Kidney Pudding is a traditional savory British dish that’s both rich and hearty.
 Tender pieces of beef steak and kidney are cooked in a rich Guinness gravy, steamed (rather than baked) in a flaky suet based (beef fat) pastry.

-Just in time for St Patrick’s Day, this classic savory pudding is usually served with peas.
-The filling can also be used in a classic pie form for a Steak and Kidney pie that is also one of Englands national dishes.
+Steak and kidney is a classic filling not just for this pudding, but is also be used in a classic pie form for a Steak and Kidney pie that is also one of Englands national dishes.

 Kidneys are a popular ingredient used in British cooking, but they’re not for everyone as they do have a very rich and intense flavor.
 If they are not to your liking, then you will love my British Steak and Ale Pie which has a very similar filling, minus the kidney.